lesleyrs/Client3/README.md

 enable cors in server web.ts with `res.setHeader('Access-Control-Allow-Origin', '*');`

 ```
+TODO: JSPI decreases output size a lot, but is locked behind browser flag for now
 TODO: midi fading + scape_main stutters so it's moved to post load + remove SDL2 dep for audio (check tinymidipcm) but it fixes inactive tab speedup too
 TODO: use emscriptens indexeddb api to store data files (add cacheload and cachesave)
 TODO: fullscreen option button